 * The ACCME defines a commercial interest as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients The ACCME does not consider providers of clinical service directly to patients to be commercial interests.

 The privacy and security pertaining to the information that our learners provide is a serious matter, therefore The Office of Continuing Professional Development in Medicine and Public Health (OCPD) has established the following privacy statement for our organization and users.
 Read the University of Wisconsin-Madison privacy statement for more information.

 |In support of improving patient care, the University of Wisconsin–Madison ICEP is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.|

-MOC Part VI
+MOC Part IV